McTavishLab/extensiphy/tutorial/suffix_tutorial.md

 _R2.fastq
 ```

-Depending on how the data was generated or processed, the suffixes can be thinge like 'r1_001.fq' and 'r2_001.fq'.
+Depending on how the data was generated or processed, the suffixes can be things like 'taxonid_r1_001.fq' and 'taxonid_r2_001.fq'.
-So for paired end reads, pass in the suffix and the extention to -1 and -2.
+So for those paired end reads, you would pass in -1 r1_001.fq and -2 r2_001.fq.